HPSoftware/VuGenPowerPack/XmlViewAddin/README.md

 ## Conclusion
 We wrote a simple ```addin``` for VuGen to display and possibly reformat XML text in the editor.
 We saw how to integrate with the VuGen extensibility framework and how to use basic constructs to interact with the editor.
 Next, we implemented conditions and some logic for our ```CustomDialog```.
-We can see that with some knowledge of the classes behind VuGen we can easily create functionality that can make script development much easier.
+We can see that with some knowledge of the classes behind VuGen we can easily extend
+VuGen to create functionality that can make script development much easier.

 Good Luck!